zsluedem/monkq/docs/refs/assets/account.rst

 .. class:: BaseAccount

-    `BaseAccount` is the base class for all the accounts in MonkTrader.The ``accounts`` below all have the base attrs of it.
+    `BaseAccount` is the base class for all the accounts in monkq.The ``accounts`` below all have the base attrs of it.

-    .. attribute:: exchange
+    .. py:attribute:: exchange

-        The :class:`~Exchange` the account belongs to.
+        The :class:`~BaseExchange` the account belongs to.

-    .. attribute:: positions
+    .. py:attribute:: positions

         A dict-like obj :class:`~PositionManager`.
 You can access a specific position by it like: